-Example: A former client experiences a data breach, and claims that it occurred as a result of an error you made in programming their web application’s security protocols.
+- A former client experiences a data breach, and they claim that it occurred as a result of an error you made in programming their web application’s security protocols.
 They sue your business even though the problem was caused by the client’s insufficient adoption of cyber-security best practices.

-Example: You operate a data center on behalf of a client.
-Your client visits the data center, and trips over a set of computer wires that were left out.
+- You operate a data center on behalf of a client.
+Your client visits the data center, and he trips over a set of computer wires that were left out.
 The client sues your company for the medical expenses and lost wages that they incur.